 Under the Animal Welfare Act 2006, an offence is committed if an animal is caused to suffer.

-Anyone who is cruel to an animal, or does not provide for its basic needs, may be banned from owning animals, fined or sent to prison.
+Anyone who is cruel to an animal, or doesn't provide for its basic needs, may be banned from owning animals, fined or sent to prison.

-It is an offence under the Dangerous Dogs Act 1991 to have a dog that is dangerously out of control in a public place, or a private place where it is not permitted to be.
+It is an offence under the Dangerous Dogs Act 1991 to have a dog that is dangerously out of control in a public place, or a private place where it's not permitted to be.

 Neutering is the general term used for the surgical removal of the reproductive organs in both male and female dogs.
 There are lots of established benefits in neutering your dog including behavioural, medical and financial.